Hebilicious/graphql-crawler/README.md

 -   [Apollo Server Fastify](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-server-fastify/README.md) (GraphQL Server)

-    -   We're using Fastify over Express as it gives better performances 🚀 And we don't need anything from the Express ecosystem.
+    -   We're using Fastify over Express as it gives way better performances 🚀 The adoption is increasing, and the [ecosystem](https://www.fastify.io/ecosystem/) is maturing.
     -   Fastify v3 doesn't work with Apollo [yet](https://github.com/apollographql/apollo-server/pull/4356) 😥, so we're using v2
     -   We'll use the in-memory PubSub for our websocket implementation, which is fine for this PoC.
+    -   Fastify already uses Pino for logging, and out of the box it can accept a custom pino instance if needed.

 -   [Nexus Schema](https://github.com/graphql-nexus/schema) (GraphQL schema building)